Challenges in Restructuring Community-based Moderation: Empirical Setting

 \section{Empirical Setting}

-Although Wikipedia is often thought of as including only the English encyclopedia, it is best thought of as a platform with more than 300 wiki encyclopedias in different languages, often referred to as \textit{language editions}.
-These different editions have vastly different sizes and user bases.
-Each language edition is semi-autonomous and decides much of its own processes and rules related to the type of content that is and is not allowed \cite{jhaver2023decentralizing}.
-Within this platform, moderation tools may be deployed at different \textit{levels}.
-Tools may be \textit{wiki level} if they are deployed such that they function at the level of an entire language edition or even across many language editions.
-Because these tools affect everything on the language editions, these must be integrated into the website's server-side codebase or configuration.
+Wikipedia hosts encyclopedia-building communities working in more than 300 different languages, often referred to as \textit{language editions}, exhibiting vastly different sizes and user bases.
+Each language edition is semi-autonomous and decides many of its own processes around what content is and is not allowed \cite{jhaver2023decentralizing}.
+Within Wikipedia, moderation tools may be deployed at different \textit{levels}.
+Tools may exist at the \textit{wiki level} if they are deployed at the level of an entire language edition.
+As these tools affect everything in a given language edition, wiki-level tools must be integrated into the website's server-side codebase or configuration.
 In practice, any significant change to wiki-level tools must be approved and conducted by the WMF.

 Most tools, however, are deployed at the \textit{user level}.
-These tools are often operated by users, perhaps with administrator rights, and are not integrated into the software codebase.
-They are often run at a scale that is smaller than the entire language edition, but they need not be.
+These tools are often operated by users, perhaps with administrator rights, and are not integrated into the server codebase.
+Moreover, they are often run at a scale that is smaller than the entire language edition, but it is not required.
 For the purpose of automated moderation, these tools are typically \textit{bots} \cite{automated_moderation}.
 These user-level tools are a form of ``bespoke code,'' a term coined by \citet{geiger_bots_2014}.
-Although it may depend on the task that the bot aims to automate, bot operators may not need WMF's approval to deployment a bot.
-In many cases, rules designed by each language edition govern the deployment and usage of bots \cite{bot_policy}.
+Although it may depend on the task that the bot aims to automate, bot operators typically do not need WMF's approval to deploy a bot.
+In many cases, however, rules designed by each language edition govern the deployment and usage of bots \cite{bot_policy}.